-Jill Macyshon is the CTV National News Bureau Chief in Winnipeg.
-For a decade she has reported on stories in Manitoba and across the Prairies and Western Canada.
+Jill Macyshon is the CTV National News Bureau Chief in Winnipeg, covering news across the Prairies.

 Macyshon has travelled to dozens of First Nations communities across Canada.
-She’s reported on skyrocketing suicide statistics, health concerns and poverty among Canada’s Aboriginal people.
+She’s reported on skyrocketing suicide statistics, health concerns and poverty among Canada’s Aboriginal peoples.
 She was in the Northern Ontario community of Kashechewan when a contaminated water supply forced an evacuation.
-She’s also travelled to remote communities in Northern Manitoba where water and health issues have plagued the people.
+She’s also travelled to remote communities across Northern Manitoba where water and health issues are a constant challenge.

-Macyshon started her career as a general assignment reporter at CKY-TV, and started working for CTV News as Aboriginal Affairs Reporter in 2002.
-She is now the Winnipeg Bureau Chief for CTV National News.
+Macyshon started her career as a general assignment reporter at CKY-TV in Winnipeg, and began working for CTV National News as Aboriginal Affairs Reporter in 2002.

 She studied English and History at the University of Manitoba and journalism at Red River College.